spljaa/libruspy/README.md

 ## Current state
 As of September 2022 I see enough parts working to push it to github.
-Script can login, collect messages, school notices and trmetable events.
+Script can login, collect messages, grades, school notices and timetable events.
 There is class for storing data in sqlite3 file, and class to send an email with fresh data.

 I have no plans to provide write-like actions.
 Thus for sending a message one needs to use web browser.